MikayilShahtakhtinski/Qwirkle-Game-in-CSharp--several-players-/README.md

 blue and yellow.
 Each player has a deck of 6 tiles in front of him.
 The remaining tiles are put in a draw bag.
 The size of board is 11x11.
+Linked List was used for the bag